saularraffi/Tech-Interview-Notes/README.md

         findDuplicates(root)
         return list(duplicates)
     ```
-    - benefits of this
+    - Benefits of this
-        - more readability --> you know that the nested function is only called by the parent function and its implementation can be abstracted from the overall implementation
+        - More readability --> you know that the nested function is only called by the parent function and its implementation can be abstracted from the overall implementation
-        - you can use local variables within the parent function inside the nested function without passing them as arguments
+        - You can use local variables within the parent function inside the nested function without passing them as arguments

-- example of an iterative approach to depth first search algorithm using stack (in this example, performing in-order traversal on a Binary Tree)
+- Example of an iterative approach to depth first search algorithm using stack (in this example, performing in-order traversal on a Binary Tree)
     ```python
     def inOrderTraversal(root):
         stack = []